couchbase/xdcrDiffer/README.md

     	whether tool should automatically complete (after processing all mutations at start time) (default true) -diffFileDir string
-    	 directory for storing diffs (default "diff") -newCheckpointFileName string
+    	 directory for storing diffs (default "diff") -enforceTLS
+    	 stops executing if pre-requisites are not in place to ensure TLS communications -newCheckpointFileName string
     	new checkpoint file to write to when tool shuts down -numberOfBins uint